plumatic/plumbing/README.md

 (thrown?
 Throwable (simple-fnk {:a 1 :b 2}))
 ```

-You can declare a key as optional and provide a default like this:
+You can declare a key as optional and provide a default:
 ```clojure
 (defnk simple-opt-fnk [a b {c 1}]
   (+ a b c))